koaning/tokenwiser/README.md

 ## SubModules

-1. `.prep`: Contains string pre-processing tools.
-Takes a string in and pushes a string out.
+1. `.prep`: Contains string pre-processing tools for scikit-learn.
+Meant as a preprocessing step before a countvectorizer.
-2. `.tok`: Contains things that take stings and output iterables.